 Assessing and Addressing Legal Barriers to the Clinical Integration of Community Health Centers and Other Community Providers from the Commonwealth Fund outlines the laws and policies that govern health center collaborations, and includes profiles of health centers that have developed partnerships that benefit patients while still adhering to the centers’ core mission and requirements.

-The National Council for Community Behavioral Healthcare’s Enhancing the Continuum of Care: Integrating Behavioral Health and Primary Care through Affiliations with FQHCs guides the development of affiliation agreements among partnering community behavioral health providers and FQHCs.
+The National Council for Behavioral Health’s Enhancing the Continuum of Care: Integrating Behavioral Health and Primary Care through Affiliations with FQHCs guides the development of affiliation agreements among partnering community behavioral health providers and FQHCs.

 The Do's and Don'ts of Contracting for Behavioral Health Services from the National Association of Community Health Centers provides information for community health centers to procure behavioral health services from other community-based providers, including the definition and key elements of a procurement (or “purchase of services”) contract; specific federal requirements and standards that must be observed when executing a procurement arrangement; and common contractual terms that should be included in all agreements.